dnp3/opendnp3-guide/docs/api/architecture.md

 auto channel = manager.AddTCPClient(...arguments...);
 ```

-There is a unique method for adding each supported channel type, TCPClient, TCPServer, TLSClient, TLSServer, or Serial.
+There is a unique method for adding each supported channel type, `TCPClient`, `TCPServer`, `TLSClient`, `TLSServer`, or `Serial`.
 You should refer to code documentation
 for a description of the parameters.

 With your channels created you can now bind master or outstations sessions to your them.
 Binding multiple master or outstations sessions to a single channel